SCD346/SCD346/README.md

 <br />
 <br />

-Hi there, I'm **Steve Doherty**!
-I'm a **Software Developer** working on projects using Javascript, HTML and CSS.
+I'm usually working on projects utilizing Javascript, HTML and CSS.
 I've built a few full-stack applications that you can find in my [Personal Portfolio](https://www.stephencdoherty.com/) in my portfolio.
 I recenlty started digging into Phoenix and Elixir.
 I also have a Business Analyst and Product Owner background, you can read about that in my [resume.](https://gist.github.com/SCD346/3ba1c95f6081bf4de464340bd360729b)

   <img align="right" alt="GIF" height="46%" width="38%" src="https://miro.medium.com/max/700/0*C-cPP9D2MIyeexAT.gif" />